Read the latest stories of impact that planned gifts have made across the colleges, departments and centers at MUSC.

 As a new graduate of the College of Charleston volunteering at the MUSC Children's Hospital, Cristina Reyes Smith met a little girl in a shoulder cast who had no interest in the cheerful volunteer but only wanted to see her OT.

 His skill in patient care became legendary the day a 1-year-old girl in clinic screamed and screamed, unyielding to anyone's efforts to soothe her.

 Frank Talbot took his battle against pancreatic cancer through clinical trials and cutting-edge treatments, and his family wants to continue his fight through research.

 It's difficult to pick a place to begin when describing Dr. Franklin G. Mason.
 He's practiced dentistry for more than 64 years.

-Born into a family in rural Richland County, Dr. Ike Davis was surrounded by hard workers.
-"My mother and father loved school, and although they had some education, schools were not available to them," said Dr. Davis.
+Born into a family in rural Richland County, Dr. Isaiah “Ike” Davis was surrounded by hard workers.
+"My mother and father loved school, and although they had some education, schools were not available to them," Davis said.

 Jade is a small-town girl from Union, South Carolina, and Jacob is from Manhattan.
 Seemingly very different, they have something in common: they both received scholarships toward their education.

 Sumter residents Lynn and Connie Wallace recently chose to invest in the future of dental education in South Carolina by making a gift in the form of a deferred charitable gift annuity to the James B. Edwards College of Dental Medicine building fund.

 We sat in an exam room at Hollings Cancer Center, no one sure what to say.
 I was only 19, diagnosed with ovarian cancer during the summer between my freshman and sophomore years of college.